To be connected with any board member who doesn’t have a listed email, please reach out to info@amherstwriters.org.

 Raquel Ruiz has been an independent multimedia journalist, content creator and marketing expert for more than 30 years.
 She has received awards for her journalism, including the Jose Marti National Silver Award in Education and Immigration, for her articles in Viva Colorado, and (on numerous occasions) “best story of the week” for the Associated Press.

 Her articles have been published on assorted journalism platforms in Germany, Spain, Canada, Colombia, Argentina, London, and in other countries.
 The Guardian, in the UK, hired Raquel to tweet about boxing during the 2012 Olympic Games in London.
-She is a women’s boxing writer pioneer; recently the Colombian Institutional Channel made a 30 minutes show about her life.
+She is a women’s boxing writer pioneer; recently the Colombian Institutional Channel made a 30-minute show about her life.